MatthewVance/unbound-docker/README.md

 Overall, this approach is very similar to the `a-records.conf` approach described above.
 However, by passing your unbound directory rather than a single file, you have more options for customizing and segmenting your Unbound configuration.

+***Note:** Care has been taken in the image's default configuration to enable security options so it is recommended to use it as a guide.*

 # User feedback

 ## Documentation